Calvine UFO photograph: Historical background

 Harrier, made several low-level passes "as if the pilot had seen the object as well and was homing in for a closer look".
 Pope explained that expert analysis undertaken by the MOD had concluded the photos were "not fakes" and the sighting was marked as "object unexplained, case closed, no further action".
 He also explained that there had been a poster-sized version of one of the original photographs on his office wall until it was removed by his Head of Division.

 In an April 2001 interview with David Clarke, Pope added that MOD analysts determined the object to be a "solid craft", at least the size of a Harrier or Hawk fighter jet.
-The MOD reportedly concluded that there were no indications the images were a hoax that "this was for real, that it was a good one".
+The MOD reportedly concluded that there were no indications the images were a hoax, that "this was for real, that it was a good one".

 Sean Kirkpatrick, former director of the United States Department of Defense's All-domain Anomaly Resolution Office, has been quoted as concluding that it is a reflection in the lake and the photo has been doctored: "If you look carefully towards the right side and in the raw image, the top and bottom are reflections of each other.”
+Others, who assert that the photo is a hoax, claim that the supposed UFO could merely be something akin to "a cardboard bauble attached to a string and hung from a tree branch".

 Release of MOD files

-Despite Pope's description of the Calvine sighting in Open Skies, Open Minds, it gained little public attention until 2008, when the National Archive began to release the MoD's UFO reports as part of the 'open government' initiative.
+Despite Pope's description of the Calvine sighting in Open Skies, Closed Minds, it gained little public attention until 2008, when the National Archive began to release the MoD's UFO reports as part of the 'open government' initiative.
 Clarke, who was known for his investigation of UFO reports, was invited to supervise the release and publication of the UFO files.